 Since most processing is done by the GPU, there is no need to be particular about the CPU.

-Although some things are processed by the CPU, with any modern CPU, this will not become a bottleneck.
+Some things are processed by the CPU, but with modern CPUs, this will not be a bottleneck.

 GPU

 Anyway, VRAM amount is important.
-No matter how fast it can calculate, if there is not enough VRAM, you cannot run the model in the first place.
-You should not compromise here.
+No matter how fast you can calculate, if you don't have enough VRAM, you can't run the model in the first place.
+This is a point where you shouldn't compromise.

-- 8GB: Minimum.
-It works if you devise ways, but there are many restrictions.
+• 8GB: Minimum.
+It works with some ingenuity, but there are many restrictions.

-- 12-16GB: Roughly compatible with the latest technology (or rather, things are optimized aiming for this range).
+• 12-16GB: Can handle most latest technologies (or rather, models are optimized aiming for this range)

-- 24GB or more: Aim for this if you want to do heavy work such as using LLMs together or long videos.
+• 24GB or more: Aim for this if you want to do heavy work such as using LLM together or long videos.

-Also, please do not forget to choose an Nvidia GPU.
+Also, don't forget to choose an Nvidia GPU.

-AMD and Intel GPUs can be purchased cheaper for the same amount of VRAM, but most AI models are optimized for Nvidia.
-Even if the specs look similar, if you actually try to run it, it will take many times longer to process, and you will regret it.
+AMD and Intel can be purchased cheaper for the same VRAM amount, but most AI models are optimized for Nvidia.
+Even if the specs look similar, you will regret it as processing takes many times longer when you actually run it.

 Memory (RAM)

-I will talk about the detailed mechanism elsewhere, but by utilizing RAM, you can run models that do not fit in VRAM.
-And ComfyUI is very good at this processing.
+We will talk about the detailed mechanism elsewhere, but by utilizing RAM, you can run models of sizes that do not fit in VRAM.
+And ComfyUI is very good at that processing.

-Increasing VRAM by 12GB costs a ridiculous amount of money, but increasing RAM can be done relatively cheaply (although prices are soaring recently...), so load as much as you can.
+Increasing VRAM by 12GB costs a ridiculous amount of money, but increasing RAM can be done relatively cheaply (though prices have soared recently...), so load as much as you can.
 At least 32GB is required.

 Storage

-Since reading is overwhelmingly faster with SSD, I recommend using an SSD instead of an HDD for the place to put models.
+Loading is overwhelmingly faster with SSD, so we recommend SSD rather than HDD for placing models.

-However, AI models are quite large individually, and even if you carefully select the ones you use often, it will quickly exceed 1TB.
-The more SSD capacity the better, but consult your wallet.
+However, AI models are quite large one by one, and even if you carefully select frequently used ones, it will soon exceed 1TB.
+The more SSD capacity, the better, but consult your wallet.

-There is no problem using an HDD for the destination to save output images and videos.
+There is no problem with HDD for the destination of output images and videos.